 The Runaway Train of Shareholder Value

 Demands within our natural and social worlds are forcing a new reality for business.
-Boards and executives teams now have to rescue their companies from the runaway train of shareholder value.
+Boards and senior teams have no choice but to leap from the runaway train of shareholder value.

 New business reality